Rome Point Seals

 seals are leaving the rocks and entering the water because of the

-presence of a boat or kayak, that vessel is too close and is in
+presence of any watercraft, that vessel is too close and is in

 violation of Federal law.